AXErunners/axe/doc/benchmarking.md

 Benchmarking
 ============

-AXE Core has an internal benchmarking framework, with benchmarks for cryptographic algorithms such as SHA1, SHA256, SHA512 and RIPEMD160.
+Axe Core has an internal benchmarking framework, with benchmarks for cryptographic algorithms such as SHA1, SHA256, SHA512 and RIPEMD160.
 As well as the rolling bloom filter.

-After compiling AXE Core, the benchmarks can be run with:
+After compiling Axe Core, the benchmarks can be run with:
 `src/bench/bench_axe`

 The output will look similar to: